-Paul J. Holenstein Executive Vice President Gravic, Inc.
+Keith B. Evans, Product Management, Gravic, Inc. Paul J. Holenstein, Executive Vice President, Gravic, Inc.

-The amount of information being generated each year is exploding at an unprecedented rate.
+The amount of information being generated each year is exploding at an unprecedented rate.[1]
 It is estimated that 80% of all of the world's data that has ever been created was produced in the last two years, and this rate is increasing.
 Social media such as Twitter and Facebook, articles and news stories posted online, blogs, emails, YouTube and other videos - they all contribute to what is now called big data.

 Big data allows companies to obtain real-time business intelligence (RTBI) that they could never access in the past from their typical internal systems.
-Think of the customer-sentiment analysis that can be obtained simply from tweets.
-However, big data is a collection of data sets so large and so complex that it becomes impossible to process with current database-management tools and data-processing applications.
+Think of the customersentiment analysis that can be obtained simply from tweets.
+However, big data is a collection of data sets so large and so complex that it becomes impossible to process with current database-management tools and dataprocessing applications.
 Much (perhaps most) of the content of big data is noise.
 It has little or no value to an organization.
-However, buried in this noise are tidbits of invaluable data used to determine what customers are thinking, to plan new products, to find the strengths and weaknesses of competitors, to monitor for fraud and cyber-attacks, to defend against terrorism, and for many other purposes.
+However, buried in this noise are tidbits of invaluable data which may be used to determine what customers are thinking, to plan new products, to find the strengths and weaknesses of competitors, to monitor for fraud and cyber-attacks, to defend against terrorism, and for many other purposes.
 The challenge is extracting the meaningful data from the noise.
 This is the task of the big data analytics engine.

-A big data analytics engine typically requires a large network of tens, hundreds, or even thousands of heterogeneous, purposebuilt servers, each performing its own portion of the task.
+A big data analytics engine typically requires a large network of tens, hundreds, or even thousands of heterogeneous, purpose-built servers, each performing its own portion of the task.
 All of these systems must communicate with each other in real time.
-They must be integrated with a high-speed, flexible, and reliable datadistribution and data-sharing backbone.
+They must be integrated with a high-speed, flexible, and reliable data-distribution and data-sharing backbone.
 In this article, we look at several technologies that interact to extract valuable business information from the noise of big data.